About QUADOA® Optical CAD

 Linux and Windows compatibility.

-The optical design software Quadoa Optical CAD runs on Windows and Linux operating systems
+The optical design software QUADOA Optical CAD runs on Windows and Linux operating systems

-Quadoa® runs on Windows and Linux operating systems.
+QUADOA® runs on Windows and Linux operating systems.

 Open Feature List (PDF)